ROSS-org/ross-org.github.io/_posts/2018-02-10-insitu-vis.md

 Now you can try out different visualizations and choose the variables you want to examine.

 ## Other notes about using Damaris with ROSS
-* Damaris is not yet setup to use the event tracing data or virtual time sampling data, yet.
+* Damaris is not yet setup to use the event tracing data yet.
-Those features should be avaliable soon!
-* `--granularity=n` has no effect here as when Damaris is turned on, the instrumentation collects everything at all levels.
+* Using Damaris requires collective calls to end a given iteration, so iterations end at GVT.
+Due to this, GVT-based instrumentation works well with Damaris.
+However, real time and virtual time sampling modes can be a little quirky.
+There may be iterations where some number of PEs have no data for either of these modes, which appears to be a problem if trying to visualize this data in VisIt.
+VisIt will report a problem if it doesn't have data for every generation, though I'm unsure if that's due to VisIt or how Damaris exposes the data to VisIt.
+This will be handled appropriately as we develop our own plugins to use in Damaris.
 * Setting `--num-gvt` between 100 and 500 has worked well for the PHOLD model when using GVT instrumentation mode.

 ## Plans for ROSS-Damaris integration